A 200 Hour Yoga Teacher Training Designed By the Military Community, For the Military Community

 - Training materials (books, yoga gear, manuals)

-- Lodging at Wild Rice Retreat
+- Lodging at Himalayan Institute

 - 200 hours of yoga teacher training by highly trained yoga teachers and professionals